Quick Answer

 Free Facebook Strategy That Works

 Join 10-15 local community and recommendation groups in your service area.
 When a homeowner posts asking for a tradesperson, respond immediately, the first three replies get 80% of the enquiries.
+An AI-powered lead response system can help you reply instantly even when you are on site.
 Ask your best customers to tag you in posts when recommending you.
 Over time, your name becomes a recognised recommendation in the local area without spending anything on ads.

 Every platform has strengths and weaknesses for trades.
-Here's how they stack up across the metrics that actually matter for winning work:
+Here is how they stack up across the metrics that matter for winning work:

 | Feature | TikTok | ||